In the Manner of Smoke

 A double-exposure dance, delving into the everyday movements of community; or two plus n, where n is greater than or equal to one.

 “You wouldn’t have known her, you’d have seen her everywhere at once, in a hotel, in a street, in a train, in a bar, in a book, in a film, in yourself, your inmost self…” (Marguerite Duras, The Malady of Death)

 Expanding what it means to make a place-based film by incorporating the physical environment into the very material of the image; "in a real, material sense, what is made from where."
 (Maggie Nelson, The Argonauts)

 In 2014, Armand Tufenkian and collaborators Robert Schaller and Curt Heiner made a film in the Zirkel Wilderness area of Colorado.
 It briefly chronicles a climb of Mount Agnes, using a handmade photographic emulsion that was prepared on site at 10,000 feet, using water from a nearby glacier and a large fire.
 The emulsion was prepared and coated onto celluloid at night during an early August new moon (because, while the moon would have exposed the film, the stars do not).
 The film was then rolled up before dawn during a lightning storm, shot during the day under the threat of more lightning, and processed on location that night.

 Rhythms of Rutledge

-In 1974, two young couples moved from Chicago to found Sandhill Farm, an experimental income-sharing farm in Rutledge, Missouri.
+In 1974, two young couples moved from Chicago to found Sandhill Farm in Rutledge, Missouri.
 Rhythms of Rutledge allows minimal dialogue to echo through long sections of observation, presenting an array of portraits of labor on the farm to understand relationships within the community.